 7. Use Real-Time Analytics

-- Discover which ad formats and placements yield the best results.
+- Identify which ad formats and placements deliver the best results;

 8. Test and Iterate